fastily/autobots/README.md

 # autobots

-Miscellaneous shell scripts to help with a variety of tasks.
+Miscellaneous bash scripts to help with a variety of tasks.